rspamd/rspamd/doc/faq.md

 - `greylist`: delay message for a while
 - `no action`: pass message

-Rspamd itself **does not** alter a message, that is a task for MTA or any shim agent (e.g. [rmilter](https://rspamd.com/rmilter/)).
-All actions but `reject` and `no action` could be treated as `potential spam` and greylisted or moved to a `Junk` folder for end-user.
+rspamd itself **does not** alter a message, that is a task for the MTA or any shim agent (e.g. [rmilter](https://rspamd.com/rmilter/)).
+All actions but `reject` and `no action` could be treated as `potential spam` and greylisted or moved to a `Junk` folder for the user.

-### What are rspamd metrics
-Rspamd metrics is the concept of splitting results into different combinations.
-However, this concept was never used and so far there is only `default` metric that is supported by all clients I know.
-That's why you should consider another mechanisms to achieve this goal, for example, [user settings](https://rspamd.com/doc/configuration/settings.html).

 ### What are local and override config files
-Historically, rspamd provided configuration files that were desired for editing by hands.
-However, with the project development it has come clear that this idea does not fit very well: rspamd configuration influences the overall filtering quality, performance and other important metrics.
-Unfortunately, with the hand edited configuration files it is very hard to maintain these metrics up-to-date.
-Hence, I have decided to add two possibilities:
+Historically, rspamd provided user-editable configuration files.
+However, as the project developed, it became clear that this idea had drawbacks: rspamd configuration influences the overall filtering quality, performance and other important metrics and it was difficult to maintain local configurations with new releases of rspamd.
+Hence, I decided to add two possibilities:

 1. Override configurations
 2. Local configurations

-Override configuration (`etc/rspamd.conf.override`) is used to ultimately redefine the default values in rspamd.
-In this file, you redefine the **whole sections** of the default configuration.
-For example, if you have some module `example` defined in the default configuration as following:
+An override configuration (`etc/rspamd.conf.override`) is used to ultimately redefine the default values in rspamd.
+In this file, you can redefine **whole sections** of the default configuration.
+For example, if you have a module `example` defined in the default configuration as follows:

 ```ucl
 example {